Thailand Beach from Leonardo DiCaprio's The Beach Temporarily Closing Due to Tourist Damage

 In the process, marine biologists told the AP, sea life “virtually disappeared” and “a large part of the coral reef around the area is gone.”

-When they reopen the beach, only 2,000 tourist a day will be allowed at the property.
-Boats, meanwhile, won’t be allowed to anchor there — instead, going to the opposite side of the island.
+When they planned to reopen the beach, only 2,000 tourist a day would have been allowed at the property.
+Boats, meanwhile, wouldn’t have been allowed to anchor there — instead, going to the opposite side of the island.